EventStore/documentation/docs/clients/dotnet/5.0/projections/README.md

 The example in this step so far relied on a global state for the projection, but what if you wanted a count of the number of items in the shopping cart per shopping cart.

-Event Store has a built-in `$by_category` projection that lets you select events from a particular list of streams.
+EventStoreDB has a built-in `$by_category` projection that lets you select events from a particular list of streams.
 Enable this projection with the following command.

 <<< @/docs/clients/dotnet/5.0/sample-code/GettingStarted/UserProjections.cs#ProjectionsManager
 <<< @/docs/clients/dotnet/5.0/sample-code/GettingStarted/UserProjections.cs#EnableCategoryProjection